xebialabs-community/release-delivery-insights-examples/README.md

 ### Licenses

-You need to bring your own Release license and copy it to the following place
+You need to bring your own Release license and copy it to the following location

 * `docker/xl-release/default-conf/xl-release-license.lic`